Hard Drivin': Accolades

 Your Sinclair listed it as the best arcade game of 1989.
 Computer and Video Games listed it as the fourth best arcade game of 1989.
 The home computer ports received the Best Coin-Op Conversion prize at the 1989 Golden Joystick Awards.
 Crash gave it a Crash Smash award.
 The Games Machine gave it a Star Player award.

 Legacy

 In 2004, Hard Drivin was released for the GameCube, PlayStation 2, and Xbox as part of the Midway Arcade Treasures 2 collection.

 Sequels

-Race Drivin' (1990) is an arcade system sequel.
-Hard Drivin' II - Drive Harder (1991) is for Atari ST, Amiga, and MS-DOS.
-Hard Drivin's Airborne (1993) and Street Drivin (1993) were unreleased.
+An arcade system sequel named Race Drivin' was released in 1990, while a sequel, released in 1991 for the Atari ST, Amiga, and MS-DOS computer systems, was named Hard Drivin' II - Drive Harder.
+Two further sequels, Hard Drivin's Airborne (1993) and Street Drivin (1993) were unreleased.